GSA/idmanagement.gov/_buy/buy.md

 ### Consumer Identity, Credentials and Authentication

 - [Login.gov](https://www.login.gov){:target="_blank"}{:rel="noopener noreferrer"} – Shared government single sign on service to allow public consumers to securely access federal government services.
-- [Trust Services for Citizens](../buy/trust-services#consumer-identity-and-credentials) – Approved identity and credentialing services for individual citizens, and which the government has approved for federated identity services.
+- Trust Services for Citizens (Future Service Category) – Approved identity and credentialing services for individual citizens, and which the government has approved for federated identity services.

 # GSA Schedules